mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 > For details about how to convert a dataset into the MindRecord data format, see [Data Format Conversion](https://www.mindspore.cn/doc/programming_guide/en/master/dataset_conversion.html).

-The following example uses the `MindDataset` API to load a MindRecord file, and displays labels of the loaded data.
+The following example uses the `MindDataset` API to load MindRecord files, and displays labels of the loaded data.

 ```python
 import mindspore.dataset as ds